 Keeping your children safe when learning how to ride

-Sturdy closed in shoes are best.
+Sturdy closed-in shoes are best.
 There’s a risk that inexperienced feet can get tangled up in the pedals and chain.
-And flip-flops or sandals are easily broken or lost while riding.
+Flip-flops or sandals are easily broken or lost while riding.

 Where to teach a child to ride a bike

-While we’re on safety, here are some warnings about higher risk riding locations:
+Here are some warnings about higher-risk riding locations:

 Loose gravel or sand